publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch76/schII/m__us_usc_t20_s9602.md

             (A) shall ensure that not less than 1 comprehensive center is established in each of the 10 geographic regions served by the regional educational laboratories established under section 941(h) of the Educational Research, Development, Dissemination, and Improvement Act of 1994 (as such provision existed on the day before November 5, 2002); and

-            (B) after meeting the requirements of subparagraph (A), shall consider, in awarding the remainder of the grants, the school-age population, proportion of economically disadvantaged students, the increased cost burdens of service delivery in areas of sparse population, and the number of schools identified for school improvement (as described in section 1116(b) of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-6316(b)][/us/usc/t20/s6316/b])  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be followed by a third closing parenthesis. </sup></sup>  in the population served by the local entity or consortium of such entities.
+            (B) after meeting the requirements of subparagraph (A), shall consider, in awarding the remainder of the grants, the school-age population, proportion of economically disadvantaged students, the increased cost burdens of service delivery in areas of sparse population, and the number of schools implementing comprehensive support and improvement activities and targeted support and improvement activities under section 1111(d) of the Elementary and Secondary Education Act of 1965 \[[20 U.S.C.
+6311(d)][/us/usc/t20/s6311/d]\] in the population served by the local entity or consortium of such entities.

     (b) __Eligible applicants__